 How to Rename PDF Files Based on Content

 Tired of workflows that require you to rename PDF files or documents?
-Automate such tedious manual tasks with Nanonets.
-Click below to check out Nanonets' Zap to automatically rename PDF files based on their content!
+Automate such tedious manual tasks with Nanonets data entry automation.
+Check out Nanonets' Zap to automatically rename PDF files based on their content!

 Why Rename PDF Files based on their content?

 * PDF files shared between organizations are named haphazardly. * The file names often have nothing to do with the data they contain. * This makes it hard to keep track of documents and identify them. * Precious man-hours are spent in renaming and organizing such documents for convenient reference. *This allows users to identify files more quickly, and get some information about the documents without having to open them individually.

 PDF files are convenient for sharing and storing vast amounts of data/information.
 But PDF file names are not standardized.

 Businesses struggle to organize & identify large numbers of PDF files in their database.
 The file names often have nothing to do with the underlying content of the document.
 It is not uncommon for organizations to receive PDF documents with a string of unintelligible characters for a file name.

 For example, organizations often receive invoices as PDF files.
 Vendors follow different file naming conventions and invoicing formats.
 So vendor A might share a PDF invoice named “Vendor A” and vendor B might title their invoice “July2021 Vendor B”.